experteer/cached_enumeration/README.md

 Currently only working for the ActiveRecord/Rails 4.1 series.
 See other branches for older Rails versions.

 ## Warning
-Some methods (by_<attributename>, cached_all) were dropped as they are not needed.
-Forawrdporting them should be easy.
+Some methods (by_attributename, cached_all) were dropped as they are not needed.
+Forwardporting them should be easy.

 ## Installation